sillsdev/TheCombine/docs/api/projects/words/post_upload.md

 # Upload a .lift file

 Used to add many words to a language project from a .lift file
+[.lift](https://github.com/sillsdev/lift-standard) is an xml variant focused on lexical data transfer

 **URL** : `/v1/projects/{project}/words/upload`